 Payment in cash must be taken to the media center, upon which a temporary receipt will be given.
 A receipt will be sent home after the payment is processed at the office by the book keeper.

 If a book is found and returned, fines will automatically be deleted when the book is checked in.
-If the book was already paid for, refunds will be make once proof of payment is established.
+If the book was already paid for, refunds will be made once proof of payment is established.